 Constanta is a city close to Bucharest located on the Western coast of the Black Sea.
-If you’ll be staying in Bucharest, you can visit the main attractions from this history-rich city in just one day.
+If you’ll be staying in Bucharest, you can visit the main attractions of this history-rich city in just one day.

-Interesting fact: Constanta is the oldest Romanian town which was attested.
+Interesting fact: Constanta is the oldest Romanian town that was attested.
 The first document which mentioned the presence of the city dates back to 657 BC.
 At that time, a Greek colony called Tomis had been founded there.

 There are plenty of tourist attractions you can admire in Constanta.

 - the Roman Edifice with mosaic

 - the Muslim Mosque

 Of course, let’s not forget about the beach.

 If you’re interested in discovering as many cities as possible besides the capital while you’re in Romania, then you can check out our one-day tour to Constanta.

 Attending a Music Festival